-The MEXT scholarship is probably among the first things that come to mind when we think about scholarships for studying in Japan.
+The MEXT(Monbukagakusho) Scholarship in Japan is probably among the first things that come to mind when we think about scholarships for studying in Japan.
 (Haven’t heard of it?
 Check out this link!

 In this article, I will skip the basic information about the scholarship, the application process, and the tips and tricks for a successful application.
-Instead, I will deep dive into the life of current MEXT scholarship recipients, take a look into what they are doing, their experience studying in Japan, and what they think of this scholarship.
+Instead, I will deep dive into the life of current MEXT scholarship recipients in Japan, take a look into what they are doing, their experience studying in Japan, and what they think of this scholarship.

 This time, I am meeting Pitchapon Jirawongsapan, a MEXT scholar from Thailand.
 He is currently a third-year student, studying Civil Engineering at the University of Tokyo.
 Pitchapon is not merely a great student, he is also crushing it out of the classroom as the chairman of the Thai Students’ Association in Japan.
 Having excelled in high school, he chose to follow his interests in Japanese culture by becoming a MEXT scholar.
 Let’s hear his story.

 When and how did your interests in Japan begin?